Make a Difference Specializing in Mild to Moderate Disabilities

-The current shortage of special education teachers creates strong demand for educators with a Mild to Moderate Disabilities Specialist Preliminary Credential.
+The current shortage of special education teachers creates strong demand for educators with a Mild/Moderate Disabilities Education Specialist Credential.
 This program prepares teacher candidates to work in schools, where they must know and demonstrate the content, pedagogical, and professional knowledge, skills, and dispositions necessary to help all students learn.
 The School of Education assesses candidates from admission through recommendation of credentials in these credential standards.
 APU graduates are known as creative and collaborative educators in their schools and districts, and our candidates are highly sought after because they fulfill these professional standards.

 - Each class meets just one night a week, providing added flexibility for working students as they earn their credential.